catbyte-io/catbyte-io/README.md

 -->

 # Current Work
-I am currently working on the Catbyte.dev website which will contain coding tutorials
+The Catbyte.dev website for coding tutorials.
+A data analysis web-based program for transit metrics.
+Rewriting CS50 programs in Rust

 # Current Learning
 Currently in school.